-To the south of this island is Arrecifes de Cozumel, a national park home to hundreds of coral and tropical fish species.
+To the south of this island is Arrecifes de Cozumel, a national park that is home to hundreds of species of coral and tropical fish.
 It is not surprising that this area is so visited by diving enthusiasts.

 Its busiest beaches are Playa Corona, a good place for snorkeling, and Playa San Francisco, with an interesting offer of water activities, such as parasailing and the ride on jet skis or aboard the famous bananas.